International Paediatricians - New Zealand roles

 New Zealand offers vibrant urban centres, scenic landscapes, and close-knit communities across the motu, providing diverse locations to suit your professional and personal lifestyle.

-- Six weeks of annual leave per year
+- You'll get 6 weeks of annual leave,

-- Up to 14 weeks paid parental leave
+- and 14 weeks paid parental leave alongside the government's 26-weeks,

 What you need to work here